Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Those of you looking to avoid palm oil, mineral oil, or animal byproducts will be disappointed, though.

 Earlier in the article, I reviewed the unscented version of this body wash.
 You can also buy it in lavender and sweet almond scents.

 What’s more, the scented versions are still free of sulfates and parabens.
 They won’t sting the eyes or dry out the skin.

-You wouldn’t be the first parent to wash your child but this, then decide you need a bottle in your shower.
+You wouldn’t be the first parent to wash your child, but this, then decides you need a bottle in your shower.